 Josh also co-hosts the Triple R (102.7 FM) film criticism show Plato’s Cave, and is a weekly guest on the Drive program with Rafael Epstein on ABC 774 Melbourne.

-In 2008, his PhD thesis, ‘Ruptures and Regenerations: Violence, Trauma and Male Subjectivity in American Cinema (1976-2004)’ was nominated for a Chancellor’s Prize at The University of Melbourne.
-In 2009 Libido Ex Machina, a short film that Josh co-wrote and directed premiered at the Melbourne Underground Film Festival.
-Josh was awarded the 2011 Australian Film Critics Association (AFCA) Writing Award for ‘Best Review of a Non-Australian Film’.
+His PhD thesis, ‘Ruptures and Regenerations: Violence, Trauma and Male Subjectivity in American Cinema (1976-2004)’ was nominated for a Chancellor’s Prize at The University of Melbourne.

 More about Josh at http://www.philmology.com/

-I have a diverse research and teaching background encompassing cinema and various forms of media, cultural studies, philosophy, politics and gender studies.
+I have a diverse teaching and research background encompassing cinema and various forms of media, cultural studies, philosophy, politics and gender studies.

-My primary aim in both my writing and teaching is to explore the relationship between film, culture and theory in a stimulating and wholly accessible manner.
+My primary aim in both my writing and teaching is to explore the relationship between film, culture and theory in a stimulating and accessible manner..